-The Neighborhood Center character context zones exists along centrally located commercial centers on major arterials and are usually organized in the form of "nodes" - where a major intersection serves as the destination, or in linear "corridors."
-The Neighborhood Center character context is zones are envisioned as transforming from what is today one of strictly commercial land uses into more of a mixture of uses where residential units add to the vibrancy of the place and offer more sensitive transitions to surrounding single-family neighborhoods.
-The Neighborhood Center character context zones includes larger parcels of land, and therefore, larger buildings are more appropriate.
+The Neighborhood Center design context exists along centrally located commercial centers on major arterials and are usually organized in the form of "nodes" - where a major intersection serves as the destination, or in linear "corridors."
+The Neighborhood Center design context is envisioned as transforming from what is today one of strictly commercial land uses into more of a mixture of uses where residential units add to the vibrancy of the place and offer more sensitive transitions to surrounding single-family neighborhoods.
+The Neighborhood design character context includes larger parcels of land, and therefore, larger buildings are more appropriate.
 Building height should remain in the range of two to three stories and buildings should orient to the street and public sidewalks.
 Uses may be vertically stacked or horizontally distributed.
 Parking should be subordinate.
 Internal pedestrian and auto connections are crucial to breaking up the size of very large parcels, as increased walkability is a primary desired element.
 Connections to adjacent developments should also be provided to support walking and biking.
 Enhanced connections to transit is also important.